 Richmond Hill has plenty of shopping malls, plazas and restaurants just a few minutes from home.
 Times Square, located at Leslie Street and Highway 7, gives you plenty of choices for shopping, restaurants and even a karaoke bar!
 Hillcrest Mall has roughly 140 different shops, services and restaurants at the corner of Yonge Street and Carrville Road.

-David Dunlop Observatory – Richmond Hill is home of the David Dunlop Observatory once known for being home to the world’s second largest telescope with its 74-inch reflector.
+David Dunlop Observatory – Richmond Hill is home to the David Dunlop Observatory once known for being home to the world’s second-largest telescope with its 74-inch reflector.
 The University of Toronto previously owned it from 1935 to 2008 when ownership was then transferred to the Royal Astronomical Society of Canada.

 Richmond Hill is home to a wide variety of elementary and secondary schools through York Region District School Board, York Catholic District School Board, Montessori Schools, and French Immersion.
 The town also offers a variety of private schooling from kindergarten to grade 12.

 ?For more information about Richmond Hill contact me today.

 Showing 429 properties out of 471 currently available on the market.